Jason-Clark-FG/docker-static-site/README.md

 ---

+Original README:

 > # docker-static-website
 >
-> A very small Docker image (~100KB) to run any static website, based on the [BusyBox httpd](https://www.busybox.net/) static file server.
+> A very small Docker image (~154KB) to run any static website, based on the [BusyBox httpd](https://www.busybox.net/) static file server.
 >
 > > If you're using the previous version (1.x, based on *thttpd*), I recommend upgrading since the new version (2.x) comes with a much smaller memory footprint.
 >